You have no moral right to continue as CM: Priyanka Gandhi to Adityanath over Hathras gang-rape | Politics

 Congress leader Priyanka Gandhi Vadra on Wednesday demanded Uttar Pradesh Chief Minister Yogi Adityanath's resignation and said he has "no moral right" to continue in the post following allegations by the Hathras gang-rape victim's kin that police forced them to conduct her last rites.
 The 19-year-old Dalit woman, who died in a Delhi hospital a fortnight after she was gang-raped in Uttar Pradesh's Hathras, was cremated in the early hours of Wednesday.

-Tagging Adityanath in a tweet, Priyanka Gandhi said, "RESIGN.
+Tagging Adityanath in a tweet, the Congress leader said, "RESIGN.
 Instead of protecting the victim and her family, your government became complicit in depriving her of every single human right, even in death.
 You have no moral right to continue as chief minister."
-In another tweet in Hindi, she alleged that at 2:30 am on Wednesday the "victim's kin kept requesting", but the Uttar Pradesh administration "forcibly" cremated the woman.
+In another tweet in Hindi, she alleged that at 2:30 am on Wednesday, the "victim's kin kept requesting", but the Uttar Pradesh administration "forcibly" cremated the woman.
 "The government did not protect her when she was alive.
 The government did not provide her timely treatment when she was attacked.
-After her death, the government took away the right of the family to perform the last rites of their daughter and did not respect the deceased," Priyanka Gandhi said.
+After her death, the government took away the right of the family to perform the last rites of their daughter and did not respect the deceased," Gandhi said.

 Hitting out at the UP chief minister, she alleged, "Gross inhumanity.
 You did not stop the crime but behaved like criminals.
 You did not stop the atrocities, but committed atrocity on an innocent child and her family twice."
 Tagging Adityanath in a tweet and asking him to resign, Priyanka Gandhi said, "There is no justice in your rule, only injustice."
 On September 14, the young woman had gone to the fields with her mother and went missing soon after.
 She was found later, beaten and tortured, her tongue cut as she bit it when the accused attempted to strangle her.
 She was first admitted to Aligarh Muslim University's Jawaharlal Nehru Medical College and Hospital and then shifted to Safdarjung Hospital in Delhi on Monday.